M&S ‘cock-up’ as veggie recipe contains chicken

 “Just goes to show how little regard you have for your vegetarian customers.”

-Debbie Worrall Wallace wrote: “Just received an email from you celebrating “national veggie week” and the joys of a vegetarian diet.
+Debbie Worrall Wallace, of Motherwell, Scotland, wrote: “Just received an email from you celebrating “national veggie week” and the joys of a vegetarian diet.

 “I was delighted until I clicked on the link for “veggie inspiration “ and your first recipe is for chicken courgetti spaghetti!”